rweather/interprogram/README.md

     ADD Y
     REPLACE Z

-It looks almost the same as our English description!
+It looks almost the same as the English description!
 This is the key to INTERPROGRAM's syntactic style - take the straight-forward set of steps in English and write them out as closely as possible in the program.